The New FujiFilm X-H1 Has To Offer • IBIS • New Shutter Button • Secondary LCD Monitor • Touch Screen • Larger Buttons…

-The camera boasts a 24.3-megapixel APS-C X-Trans CMOS III image sensor and 325-point autofocus.
+The camera boasts a 24.3-megapixel APS-C X-Trans CMOS III photograph sensor and 325-point autofocus.
 It has a new X-Processor Pro image-processing engine, and is mirrorless, of course.
-Well, the details in the images are really noticeable better as in the X-T2.
+Well, the details in the photographs are really noticeable better as in the X-T2.

 The new auto-focus algorithm got faster as in the X-T2, this I recognised right away.

 Now the famous 5 Axis IBIS – the built-in shift stabilisation sensor, or integrated body image stabilisation of 5 stops.
 Sounds great, is great, WHEN you find the right menu options to access the IBIS!
 It’s not apparent, well not quite for me understandable.
 Where is it and where can I switch it on and off?
 Instructions are in the manual on page 129.
 I read it a few times to understand it.
 My mother tongue is not English, but my manual is.
 For me it is just not quite clearly written.
 Maybe for you!